straightupjac/verify-user/README.md

 # Verify User
-An experiement to verify a user's address and twitter account are linked without storing any user data.
+An experiment to verify a user's address and twitter account are linked without storing any user data.

 Use at your own risk.
 Suggestions welcomed :)